Did you know there is a sneaky way to keep your body healthy and the pounds from creeping on?

 Get outside.
-Mow the lawn, garden, sweep the walk or wash the car by hand.
-These activities engage your core muscles.
+Shovel snow, mow the lawn, work in the garden, or wash the car by hand.

-Walk at children’s sporting events.
+Stand and walk at children’s sporting events.
 Pace the sidelines during soccer, climb the stairs during swimming.
 If you don’t want to miss that amazing play then walk during halftime breaks.

 TODAY’S little STEP: Pick 3 tips to incorporate incidental exercise into your daily life.
 Every little step does make a difference.